 4.4.
 Sun and Sky Monitoring Station by University of Southampton

-Miss Zainab Orooq and Mine Ericas make Sun and Sky Monitoring Station from University of Southampton.
+Miss Zainab Orooq and Miss Mine Ericas make Sun and Sky Monitoring Station from University of Southampton.
 This device enables user interface through Bluetooth.
 It has 5 sensor channels, which has detection wavelength at 480nm, 565nm, 768nm, 816nm, and 935nm.
 The channels have signal conditioning with trans-impedance and instrumentation amplifiers, where they take the difference between the light current and the dark current to obtain the voltage response from the channels.
-The advantage of using this sensor is the sensor is simply controlled by the trans-impedance amplifier gain setting.
+The advantage of using this sensor is the sensor will be simply controlled by the trans-impedance amplifier gain setting.
 The device is also portable and easy to interface with mobile applications.
 The disadvantage is there are variations on spectral response between two same photodiodes.
-Besides, it requires spectral calibration on the photodiodes in order to detect desired spectral wavelengths [28].
+Besides, it requires spectral calibration on the photodiodes in order to detect desired spectral wavelengths [34].

 The main difference between Sun and Sky Monitoring Station by University of Southampton and the sun photometer used for this research is the architecture of instrumentation amplifier.
 Sun and Sky Monitoring Station used AD620 dual-rail instrumentation amplifier, which requires both positive 5V supply and negative 5V supply.
 This means that it requires a dual regulated voltage circuit to supply both voltages towards AD620 instrumentation amplifier.

-The sun photometer designed for this research uses ADS1115 Analog-Digital-Converter (ADC) as the instrumentation amplifier.
-It is a 16-bit ADC instrumentation amplifier with programmable gain controls, 4 analogue input channels and enables I2C interface to the processing unit.
-The main advantage of using this instrumentation amplifier is the resolution of voltage detection, as each step is 1.875mV.
-The Arduino can also support 4 instrumentation amplifiers with 4 different I2C addresses.
-A 5-channel sun photometer can fit with 2 ADS1115 instrumentation amplifiers to detect incoming voltage data.
+The sun photometer designed for this research will use ADS1115 Analog-Digital-Converter (ADC) as the instrumentation amplifier.
+It will be a 16-bit ADC instrumentation amplifier with programmable gain controls, 4 analogue input channels and enables I2C interface to the processing unit.
+The main advantage of using this instrumentation amplifier will be the resolution of voltage detection, as each step is 1.875mV.
+The Arduino will also support 4 instrumentation amplifiers with 4 different I2C addresses.
+A 5-channel sun photometer will fit with 2 ADS1115 instrumentation amplifiers to detect incoming voltage data.

 4.5.
 Microtops

-Microtops is a handheld sun photometer, which provides AOT measurements for wavelengths at 340, 380, 440, 500, 675, 870, 936, and 1020nm.
+Microtops is a handheld sun photometer, which provides aerosol optical thickness measurements for wavelengths at 340, 380, 440, 500, 675, 870, 936, and 1020nm.
 World Meteorological Organisation recommends five of those wavelengths.
 The advantages of using Microtops are it provides various detection wavelengths, portable, and has read-only memory.
-The disadvantages are it is expensive, and consumes a lot of processing space.[29]
+The disadvantages are it is expensive, and consumes a lot of processing space.[35]

 The main difference between Microtops and the sun photometer designed in this research is the channels used for aerosols optical depth measurements.
 The sun photometer designed for this research has 5 channels, whereas Microtops has 8 channels.
 The advantage of having fewer channels is it saves the processing memory consumption in software programming.

 Table 3 – Summary of the feasibility of previous sunphotometers